vmokrecov/naspaydemoclient/README.md

 ### Reference Documentation
 Demo client for getting transaction status.

-Implement Java client for Naspay REST API.
+Java client implementation for Naspay REST API.

 The client must accept Terminal Key and Terminal Secret as constructor arguments and implement a single method: getTransactionStatus.